Guide to How to Wipe a Mac or Macbook Clean

 1. Select the Apple Menu.

-After you’ve done that, then the steps will be the same for each process.
+Once you’ve reached this point, then the steps will be the same for each process.
 Here’s what to expect.

 1. You’ll be prompted to log in with your administrator credentials.

 2. Next, you will be reminded to back up via Time Machine.
-Remember that if you choose this option, you’ll want to back up to an external device or cloud storage—because, of course, you’re about to get rid of all the data on this computer.
+Remember that if you choose this option, you’ll want to back up to an external device—because, of course, you’re about to get rid of all the data stored on this computer.

 3. Click Continue to allow all your settings, data, accounts, etc. to be removed.